freedomofpress/securedrop-workstation/README.md

 Note that since tests confirm the states of provisioned VMs, they should be run _after_ all the VMs have been built with `make dev`.

-Individual tests can be run with `make <test-name>`, where `test-name` is one of `test-app`, `test-journalist`, `test-whonix`, or `test-disp`.
+Individual tests can be run with `make <test-name>`, where `test-name` is one of `test-base`,  `test-app`, `test-proxy`, `test-whonix` or `test-gpg`.

 Be aware that running tests *will* power down running SecureDrop VMs, and may result in *data loss*.
 Only run tests in a development / testing environment.

 ### Automatic updates

 Double-clicking the "SecureDrop" desktop icon will launch a preflight updater that applies any necessary updates to VMs, and may prompt a reboot.
+In a development environment, this will install the latest nightly packages, and the latest RPM published to `yum-test`.

+### Manually updating dom0 code

-To update workstation provisioning logic in a development environment, one must use the `sd-dev` AppVM that was created during the install.
-From your checkout directory, run the following commands (replace `<tag>` with the tag of the release you are working with):
+To update code in `dom0` manually, e.g., to a specific branch or tag of this repository, use the `sd-dev` AppVM that was created during the install.
+For example, to build a specific tag, from your checkout directory, run the following commands (replace `<tag>` with the tag of the release you are working with):

 ```
 git fetch --tags